Overview #

 All meanings stack: beloved, rebuilding after loss, royal burden, precision hunter, cheerful surface over grief, engineering as directed purpose.
 She did not choose all of these interpretations.
 They apply regardless.

-• Hands: Inscription-stained on the right, mechanical-oil-stained on the left, callused on both.
-The hands of someone who builds things and writes things simultaneously and has given up on clean fingernails.
+- Hands: Ore-dust under the nails, mechanical-oil-stained across the knuckles, callused on both.
+The hands of someone who builds things, breaks things down, and gave up on clean fingernails years ago.

 Ninety-Seven.